Dr. Ann Burchell

 Given the significant rise in STI cases and the potential development of complications, novel STI prevention strategies are needed.

-A total of 447 participants will be recruited from nine clinical sites in Vancouver, Calgary, Toronto, Hamilton, Ottawa, and Montreal.
-The participants will be separated into three arms: the STI PrEP arm will take 100mg doxycycline daily; the STI PEP arm will take 200mg doxycycline within 24–72 hours after an at-risk sexual encounter (condomless or oral sex); and the control/standard of care arm will undergo routine STI screening and care (i.e., sexual health and STI education, condoms, risk reduction counselling, and comprehensive STI testing).
+A total of 560 participants will be recruited from nine clinical sites in Vancouver, Calgary, Toronto, Hamilton, Ottawa, and Montreal.
+The participants will be separated into two arms: the STI PrEP arm will take 100mg doxycycline daily and the STI PEP arm will take 200mg doxycycline within 24–72 hours after an at-risk sexual encounter (condomless or oral sex).

 Once recruited, each participant will receive their allocated intervention for 48 weeks and be followed for 60 weeks.
 They will need to attend study visits at baseline and weeks 4, 12, 24, 36, 48, and 60.
 These visits will include an adverse event assessment, routine bloodwork, STI screening, adherence assessment, evaluation of antimicrobial resistance, and questionnaires on sexual risk behaviour and substance use.